namolnad/Finch/README.md

 To function properly, Finch requires at least a contributors list.

 ## File Type & Search Behavior
 Finch will start with a default configuration and will search several paths for configuration overrides.
 It expects a hidden `.finch` directory which contains a `config.json` file placed in either the home, current or a custom directory.
-For instance, if you provide a custom path through an env variable, Finch will attempt to find a valid configuration file at: `$FINCH_CONFIG/.finch/config.json`.
+Alternatively, if you provide a custom path through an env variable, Finch will attempt to find a valid configuration file at the included path.

 The config search paths will be executed in the following mannger:
 - Env var